Arturo Fontaine Talavera

-Arturo Fontaine Talavera, (Santiago, 1952) is a novelist, poet and essayist, considered as one of the writers most representative of the Chilean "New Narrative" that surfaced in the 1990s.
+Arturo Fontaine Talavera (Santiago, 1952) is a novelist, poet and essayist, considered as one of the most representative writers of the Chilean literary movement "New Narrative", which emerged in the 1990s.

+Fontaine studied philosophy and taught at the University of Chile before pursuing graduate studies and teaching at Columbia University.
+After earning an MA and an MPhil, Fontaine returned to Chile and joined the independent liberal think tank Centre for Public Studies as a translator, heading up the quarterly magazine Estudios Públicos.
+In 1983, he was named its Director.
+He also taught philosophy at the University of Chile.
+Under his leadership, the CEP became a meeting place for intellectuals and an intellectual centre of great academic prestige and influence, while the magazine became an outlet for different points of view.
+In 2013, after 31 years at CEP, Fontaine was forced to resign with the board saying it needed to take a new direction.
+The media interpreted Fontaine firing as a result of polarisation of Chilean society together with his critical analysis of the administration of President Piñera.

+As a writer, Fontaine is known for his poetry and fiction.
+He published his first book of poetry, Nueva York, in 1976.
+This was followed by Poemas hablados (1989), Tu nombre en vano (1995), and Mis ojos x tus ojos (2007).
+His poems have also appeared in numerous anthologies.
+Fontaine's first novel was the highly acclaimed Oír Su Voz (1992), which was followed by Cuando eramos inmortales (1998) and the award-winning, La vida doble in 2010.

 Biography

 Early life

-Son of the poet Valentina Talavera Balmaceda (1928 -2011) and the lawyer and journalist Arturo Fontaine Aldunate, ex- Chilean Ambassador to Argentina, director of the El Mercurio newspaper and winner of the Premio Nacional for Journalism, Fontaine is the eldest of 6 children.
-He is married and separated from Mercedes Ducci with whom he has two children.
+Son of the poet Valentina Talavera Balmaceda (1928–2011) and the lawyer and journalist Arturo Fontaine Aldunate, ex-Chilean ambassador to Argentina, director of the El Mercurio newspaper and winner of the Premio Nacional for Journalism, Fontaine is the eldest of six children.
+He is married and separated from Mercedes Ducci, with whom he has two children.

-Fontaine spent his childhood and adolescence between Santiago and Quechereguas, a small community near the River Maule where the family had an old estate.
+Fontaine spent his childhood and adolescence between Santiago and Quechereguas, a small community near the River Maule, where the family had an old estate.
 He went to the Sagrados Corazones de Maquehue College.